 Initiatives Aimed at Preventing Global Warming

-JSR’s Responsible Care Committee adopted a Medium-Term Voluntary Environmental Preservation Plan.
+JSR's Responsible Care Committee adopted a Medium-Term Voluntary Environmental Preservation Plan.
 This plan sets two targets for reducing energy use as measures to prevent global warming.
-To achieve these goals, the Company is carrying out the Efficiency 100% (E-100) project at all group companies with the aim of reducing energy and resource usage.
-In FY2010 (April 1, 2009 to March 31, 2010), production volumes declined, and as a result we were not able to achieve an annual 1% average reduction in energy use per unit of production, but we will continue to examine this in the future and work to cut energy use.
+To achieve them, the Company is carrying out the Efficiency 100% (E-100) project at all Group companies to reduce energy and resource use.
+While we did not reach our reduction target for energy use per unit of production, we will continue our evaluations and make further efforts to conserve energy.

 - Energy Reduction Targets

 - (1) Reduce energy consumption per unit of production by an average of 1% per annum, using FY1999 as the base year (voluntary standard based on the revised energy conservation law1)

 - (2) Reduce energy consumption per unit of production by 20% by FY2011, using FY1991 as the base year.

 1. Law Concerning the Rational Use of Energy

 Under the Kyoto Protocol, which entered into force in February 2005, Japan is required to reduce its greenhouse gas emissions by 6% in the five-year period from 2008 to 2012, using FY1991 as the base year.
 As a member of the Japan Chemical Industry Association (JCIA), the JSR Group is taking measures to reduce its carbon dioxide (CO2) emissions by conserving energy in accordance with the policies of the Kyoto Protocol.
 Initially, our goal was only to reduce energy use per unit of production, but in FY2011 we also started to work toward an absolute CO2 emissions reduction target.